 - Lay works out on a flat surface if it’s going into long-term storage.

 - Store everything separately.
 When you must store artwork together, use padding or racks to keep art separate.

-- Cover every painting to prevent dust and dirt collection on the surface.
+- Cover every canvas painting to prevent dust and dirt collection on the surface.

 - Take the art from long-term storage on occasion and air it out to prevent humidity buildup.

 - Do not place art on the floor or concrete, which can absorb moisture.

 Southwest Solutions Group® provides design and installation services for artwork storage shelves, cabinets, carts, pull-out display panels, and bulk racks.
 Free consultations are available to determine your exact needs before beginning the design process.
 To learn more or to speak with a storage specialist, call us at 1-800-803-1083 or send us a message today.